alexgaarciia/AIMathAnalysis/README.md

 The John Equipment Company estimates its carrying cost at 15% and its ordering cost at $9 per order.
 The estimated annual requirement is 48,000 units at a price of $4 per unit.
 What is the most economical number of units to order?
 How many orders should be placed in a year?
 How often should an order be placed?
 ```

-- ChatGPT Output:
+- Wolfram Output:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level19.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level19.2.png" width = 600>
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/level19.3.png" width = 600>
 </p>

-ChatGPT understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula from below.
+Wolfram understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula from below.
 Plus, the results coincide with the solutions:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/General%20instructions/Proofs/proof_level19.png" width = 300>
 </p>